mubarak23/E-Bill/README.md

 // with logs - (env_logger needs to be activated in the test to show logs) RUST_LOG=info cargo test -- --nocapture
 ```

+### API docs

+OpenApi specs and a Swagger UI are available at [http://localhost:8000/swagger-ui/](http://localhost:8000/swagger-ui/) when running the service.

 ### Docker